jherman3/webgl-particle-toy/README.md

 ## Jake Herman

 ### What is it
-Live demos are better than words: check it out here.
+Live demos are better than words: check it out [here](http://cs98.me/hack-a-thing-1-particletoy/).

 It's a particle simulator that draws particles on a canvas and lets the user interact with them using the mouse.
-Click to accelerate and right click to do something cool
+Click to accelerate and right click to do something cool.

+I implemented the system using OpenGL Transform Feedback so that all of the heavy math is done in parallel on the GPU.
+This enables my 4-year-old laptop to handle over 2 million particles in realtime, which would not be anywhere near practical running on the CPU, let alone in JS in a web browser.
+The basic idea is that the vertex shader computes the position and velocity for each particle in the next frame and saves those values to a buffer while drawing the current frame.
+The drawing thread then copies that buffer back into the main particle buffer once drawing is complete.
+Mouse position and state are passed into the shader with uniforms.

 ### Tutorials
 * https://webgl2fundamentals.org/webgl/lessons/webgl-fundamentals.html